johannesvollmer/exrs/README.md

 Because most machines only expose their native tier, we run these tests under [Intel SDE](https://www.intel.com/content/www/us/en/developer/articles/tool/software-development-emulator.html) (Software Development Emulator), which emulates a chosen microarchitecture.
-This is exactly what the `SIMD tests` CI workflow does.
+This is exactly what the `SIMD tests` CI workflow does: Cargo still builds a generic x86/x86-64 binary, and SDE only changes the runtime CPUID/features seen by `pulp`.
 To reproduce it locally:

 1. **Install Intel SDE.** Download it from the link above and put the `sde64` binary on your `PATH` (or note its full path).
 SDE runs on x86-64 Linux,